 The structure is made up of a transfer platform set above sea level, an adjacent basin that opens to the sea, two abutments and a sill, a quay platform, two gates and two mooring dolphins.

-- Owner Dubai Drydocks

-- Main contractor Consortium Soletanche Bachy -

-NSCC

-commission and equip the terminal infrastructure.
-In addition to building the diaphragm wall and barrettes,

-Soletanche Bachy undertook ground improvement works to support temporary and permanent backfill for the quay wall and supplied and installed ground anchors.
+- Owner Dubai Drydocks - Main contractor Consortium Soletanche Bachy - addition to building the diaphragm wall and barrettes, Soletanche Bachy undertook ground improvement works to support temporary and permanent backfill for the quay wall and supplied and installed ground anchors.